 Both New Jersey and Delaware issue advisories limiting the recommended amount of fish that should be eaten.

 The primary nutrient pollutant is nitrogen.
 Over abundance of nitrogen leads to low levels of water oxygen and fish kills.
 Nitrogen comes from fertilizer and farm runoff.
-When we discuss “water pollution” in the Delaware Bay, the discussion is focused on nutrients.
+When we discuss “water pollution” in the Delaware Bay

 On Sunday June 23, 2017 the Philadelphia Inquirer ran a story that covered Money Island New Jersey.
 Nantuxent Corporation’s founder Tony Novak is interviewed along with other business owners and Downe Township mayor Bob Campbell.
 The article drew some harsh criticism from the scientific community in response to the mayor’s comment that sea level rise damage is “hogwash”.